vircadia/vircadia-docs-sphinx/docs/source/create/avatars/find-avatars.rst

 * Avatars in the FBX file format (we don't enforce a poly count limit, but we recommend using an avatar with a low poly count of around 40k)
 * Rigged avatars

-.. note:: If your avatar is not rigged, you can use `Mixamo <../mixamo-tutorial>`_ to rig it.
+.. note:: If your avatar is not rigged, you can use :doc:`Mixamo <mixamo-tutorial>` to rig it.
 If you use Mixamo, you do not necessarily need to use Unity and the avatar exporter.
-Because Mixamo already uses a skeleton that we support, you can use our `Avatar Packager <../create-avatars.html#package-your-avatar>`_ to import your avatar into High Fidelity.
+Because Mixamo already uses a skeleton that we support, you can use our `Avatar Packager <create-avatars.html#package-your-avatar>`_ to import your avatar into High Fidelity.

 ------------------------------------------
 High Fidelity Avatar Exporter for Unity